-Before joining the PhD program at Leeds School of Business, Zhang has already demonstrated his research interests in studying innovation and strategic management on a corporate level.
-Prior to coming to Boulder, he obtained a Master degree in Management Science at the London School of Economics and Political Science in UK, where he has research on Open Innovation and Decision Sciences.
-In order to further deepen his understanding of innovation economics and to advance his empirical research skills, Zhang is now specialized in transaction cost economics, property rights and contracts theory, as well as applied econometrics at the University of Colorado - Boulder.
+Before joining the PhD program at Leeds School of Business, Zhang has already demonstrated his research interests in studying strategy and entrepreneurship.
+He obtained a master degree in management science at the London School of Economics and Political Science in UK, where he has conducted research on open innovation, behavioral economics, and decision sciences.
+His current research topics include information economics, property rights and contracts theory, as well as applied econometrics at the University of Colorado Boulder.
 Additionally, Zhang is a member of Academy of Management and Strategic Management Society.

 In terms of teaching, Kun Zhang has led courses and seminars on business and corporate strategy, innovation, and entrepreneurship in several undergraduate degree programs.
 He is the recipient of the 2017 PhD Teaching Award at the Leeds School of Business, and he now serves on the PhD Teaching Award Committee at the Leeds School of Business.